-- Level 1-Valuations based on quoted prices in active markets for identical assets or liabilities that the Issuer has the ability to access. - Level 2-Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable. - Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- · Level 1-Valuations based on quoted prices in active markets for identical assets or liabilities that the Issuer has the ability to access. - · Level 2-Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable. - Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
 The inputs used in the determination of fair value may require significant management judgment or estimation.
 Such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
-The nonbinding nature of consensus pricing and/or quotes accompanied by disclaimer would result in classification as a Level 3 asset, assuming no additional corroborating evidence.
+The non-binding nature of consensus pricing and/or quotes accompanied by disclaimer would result in classification as a Level 3 asset, assuming no additional corroborating evidence.

-In addition to using the above inputs in investment valuations, the Issuer continues to employ the valuation policy that is consistent with ASC 820 and the 1940 Act.
+In addition to using the above inputs in investment valuations, the Issuer continues to employ the valuation policy that is consistent with ASC 820 and the Investment Company Act of 1940 ("1940 Act").